Oktoberfest Banner_Miranda Lewis2025.png

 (Looking for the Writer Manuscript Critique Page?
 Click here.)

-There are a limited number of portfolio critiques available for illustrator attendees at an additional fee of $70 at the time you register for the conference.
+There are a limited number of portfolio critiques available to illustrator attendees for an additional $70, selected at the time of conference registration.
+Once all slots are filled, a waitlist may be used on a first-come, first-served basis.

-CANCELLATIONS — The critique fee is NOT refundable.
-If you cancel your conference registration OR miss the September 16th electronic submission deadline, you will not receive a critique.
+The critique fee is NOT refundable.
+If you cancel your conference registration or miss the submission deadline for the critique round you selected, you will not receive a critique.

 1. Register for Oktoberfest.
 During registration (because these limited slots will sell out quickly!) …